goodwillyoga/FAA-demo/docs/FAA_DEMO_GUIDE.md

 ## Executive Summary

-This document outlines the **Altitude Early Warning System** — a LangGraph-based autonomous agent that detects potential ceiling breaches in real-time and routes decisions to human operators (HITL) when confidence is insufficient.
+This document outlines the **Altitude Early Warning System** — a LangGraph-based autonomous agent that detects potential ceiling breaches in near real-time and routes decisions to human operators (HITL) when confidence is insufficient.

-**Key Differentiator:** Safety-critical computations (risk assessment, visibility impact) are executed via **deterministic tools**, not LLM reasoning, ensuring FAA auditability.
+**Key Differentiator:** Safety-critical computations (risk assessment, visibility impact) are executed via **deterministic tools**, and LLM reasoning with FAA policy guides, for increased compliance.

 ---